Free Things to Do in Pyongyang

 Immerse yourself in local culture without spending.

-Grand People’s Study House outdoor reading sessions Free
+Grand People's Study House Foyer Exhibits Free

 Free Outdoor Activities